-One of the biggest dilemmas in cybersecurity is the following: “Can we avoid cybercrime?”
+One of the biggest cybersecurity dilemmas is the following: “Can we avoid cybercrime?”

-After all, online identity theft and fraud, hackers, ransomware cyber-attacks, phishing, and other scams are a threat to all of us.
+After all, online identity theft and fraud, hackers, ransomware cyber-attacks, phishing, and other scams are threats to all of us.

 Surely, prevention and mitigation may help in tackling cybercrime.

-Worldwide, the malicious activity of cybercriminals costs organizations and individual internet users billions every year.
+Worldwide, cybercriminals’ malicious activity costs organizations and individual internet users billions every year.

 You might say that it doesn’t matter to you as you’re not a big cheese in the world.